wp-plugins/woocommerce-beans/readme.txt

 1. Beans display on the cart page.
 2. Beans display on the product page.
 3. Your Beans page preview.
-4. User account with transaction history when clic on info.
+4. User account with Beans balance when clic on info.
 5. User account with transaction history when clic on info.
 6. Beans explore page where your Beans page will be promoted.

 == Changelog ==

+= 0.9.39 =
+- Html bug fix
+- Speed optimization

 = 0.9.38 =
 - Bug fix